IP strategy for biotech startups (best practices and pitfalls to avoid).

 For most employees, an invention they make on the job would be transferred to their employer.

-If there are multiple employers for the group of inventors, then all the parties that have rights are assigned to become co-owners of the patent application, which can make things tricky.
+If there are multiple employers for the group of inventors, then all the parties that have rights are assigned to become co-owners of the patent application.

-You should talk about this with all your co-inventors or the different employers before filing a patent application (i.e. how to handle all the formalities and how to sign the rights).
+You should talk about this with all your co-inventors or the different employers before filing a patent application (i.e. how to handle all the formalities and how to distribute the rights).

-It’s imperative for academic inventors to consult their university’s technology transfer office to navigate the patent process and understand their rights and obligations regarding their inventions.
+It’s imperative for academic inventors to consult their university’s technology transfer office to start the patent process and understand their rights and obligations regarding their inventions.

 Want expert help in protecting your biotech startup?